bTehe/OSM-vs-official-amenity/README.md

 - playgrounds: `leisure=playground`
 - sports facilities: `leisure=sports_centre` or `leisure=sports_hall`

-I leave out `leisure=pitch` in the main analysis.
+We leave out `leisure=pitch` in the main analysis.
 In Copenhagen, pitches can be individual fields rather than whole sports facilities, so mixing them into the main sports category would change the meaning of the comparison.

 ## origin-quality fix